Ivaar/Skillchains/README.md

 //sc color    -- colorize properties and elements

-The following commands allow you to hide/show the display information, they are saved on a per job basis.
+The following commands toggle the display information and are saved on a per job basis.

 //sc spell      -- sch immanence and blue magic spells.